jonod8698/jonod8698.github.io/content/posts/security/hugo.md

 ```

 ### Install a theme
-I like the simplicity and aesthetics of the [DoIT](https://hugodoit.pages.dev/) theme.
+I like the simplicity and aesthetics of the [PaperMod Theme](https://github.com/adityatelange/hugo-PaperMod) theme.

 Create a git repository and make the CodeIT repo a submodule of the side directory.
 ```powershell